Federated Prudent DollarBear Fund (C) FPGCX

 The fund managers anticipate no imminent resolution to extraordinary global financial and economic uncertainties.
 Throughout the reporting period, the policy and liquidity backdrop remained constructive for “risk on.”
 But the managers fear highly speculative global markets are addicted to extreme monetary stimulus and central bank liquidity backstops.
 The fund managers will continue to closely monitor unfolding fragilities in China, overheated U.S. and global risk markets, and a leveraged speculating community struggling with ongoing performance issues.
 The managers also see mounting geopolitical risks–from the Ukraine to the Middle East to the South and East China Seas–as accidents in the making.
 And especially with the Fed winding down QE, the fund managers will be on guard for subtle shifts in the market liquidity and risk-taking backdrop.

 The fund managers continue working diligently to navigate through an extremely challenging environment.
-With a disciplined approach to risk management, a sound analytical framework, and a keen focus on market dynamics, the fund managers believe the fund is prepared for ongoing market challenges and opportunities.
-And with a well-diversified global portfolio of highly-rated short-term government debt instruments, the fund managers believe the fund is well-positioned for potentially tumultuous global markets.
+With a disciplined approach to risk management, a sound analytical framework, and a keen focus on market dynamics, the managers believe the fund is prepared for ongoing market challenges and opportunities.
+And with a well-diversified global portfolio of highly-rated short-term government debt instruments, the fund managers believe the fund is well-positioned for unstable global markets.